jlima91/ska-sdp-instrumental-calibration/docs/src/overview.rst

    array.
  * Read the MSv2 data into Visibility dataset.\ :sup:`1`
  * Predict model visibilities with no knowledge of the rotations.\ :sup:`1`
- * Do bandpass calibration.\ :sup:`1` A polarised solver is used, but with the current simulation settings the solver is not fully converging.
-So it is called with only a moderate number of iterations.
+ * Do bandpass calibration.\ :sup:`1` A polarised solver is used, but for some channels it is not fully converging.
+It is likely that the solutions are converging, but to local minima due to the range of large rotations (need to check how the func-python solvers declare convergence).
+In any case, the solutions are good enough for subsequent full-band fits.
+And these can be used to redo calibration with better starting conditions.
  * Function
    :py:func:`~ska_sdp_instrumental_calibration.processing_tasks.post_processing.model_rotations`
    is used to fit for a Rotation Measure that models the relative station